-David Welder is an attorney who focuses on civil litigation.
-His primary emphasis is on the defense of design professionals in complex construction matters.
-However, his practice also includes representing contractors and suppliers, government contracts, commercial litigation, mechanic’s liens, bond issues, education law, personal injury, corporate law and other matters.
+David Welder is an attorney with a construction background who focuses on civil litigation.
+His main emphasis is construction law, primarily defending design professionals in complex construction matters all across the country.
+However,he has practiced in all areas of construction law.
+His practice also includes representing developers,contractors and suppliers, businesses related to complex business disputes,government contracts, commercial litigation, mechanic’s liens, bond issues,personal injury and other matters.

 B.S.
 Central Missouri State University, cum laude 2006